marcusoftnet/marcusoftnet.github.io/_posts/2015-03-04-node-with-coffeescript---not-a-piece-of-cake.md

 }
 {% endhighlight %}

+**UPDATED**
+If you haven't seen it before the ampersand ```&``` at the end of the first part of the command, is a UNIX way of starting a command in a separate process, in the background.
+Also the ```;``` is separating two commands, running them in sequence; first the coffee-compilation-watcher and then the start-our-application command.
+You can also chain commands with ```&&``` but then the execution will stop if one of the command should fail.
+Thank Ania for pointing that out to me.

 Oh mama!
 That should probably go into a build file or something.
 But I'm keeping it here so that we can see it.
 Nothing too complicated though.
 Let's disect that a bit:

 * the first part (up to the ;-sign) compilies .coffee files into .js files and put them in the dist folder.